 Energy-Saving Tips for Laundry

-In addition to choosing energy-efficient and eco-friendly appliances, you can reduce energy bills with these laundry tips:
+In addition to choosing energy-efficient and eco-friendly appliances, you can reduce energy bills with these eco-friendly laundry practices:

 - Wash clothes in cold water